DeveloperRSquared/http-exceptions/README.md

 ## What is it good for?

-1. Save writing boilerplate code:
+1. Saves writing boilerplate code:

    Converts this: